 Research conducted for Robert Half’s Jobs and AI Anxiety report found that 29% of accounting and finance managers in the United States expect their organization to use automation, including robotics in accounting, in the next five years.
 The respondents also ranked automation as one of the top three disruptive technologies in their workplace over the next five years.

 There’s a good chance the financial professionals at your organization don’t have all the digital expertise they need to succeed in this workplace of the future.
 Here are three ways your company can build its wheelhouse of accounting technology skills:

 Most college accounting programs today teach data analytics and big data skills.
 The problem, though, is that educational institutions are also playing catch-up with emerging technology.
 Consider contacting universities to find out exactly what their accounting departments are teaching before you target their seniors and recent graduates.

 Several groups hold conferences and summits that focus on accounting technology and big data.
-Because so many fields want to understand and harness the power of big data applications, industry events run the gamut from marketing and finance to geoscience and biomedicine.
-While online courses and programs are valuable, there is nothing like sitting in on live presentations, asking questions of industry experts and networking with likeminded professionals.
+While online courses and programs are valuable, there is nothing like sitting in on live presentations, asking questions of industry experts and networking with like-minded professionals.

 The revolution in accounting technology is still in its infancy.
 Organizations have shifted from a state of data scarcity to data abundance, with the cloud delivering more data and more services to the workplace.
 Job automation is changing the way we work, and emerging technologies like artificial intelligence (AI) are driving innovation.

 So, now is a great time to invest in accounting technology and the people who can make sense of this flood of information and put it to use.
 If you need help with the people part, just let us know.